Entanglemons: Cross-platform protected qubits from entanglement: simple models for entanglemon qubits

 \subsection{Model $U(1)^{\beta}$: Integrable entanglemon model}

-In this section we propose a simple model which realizes the entanglemon qubit as described in the previous section.
-We start with a completely classical description of such a setup, following which we quantize the system to obtain the entanglemon spectrum.
+We start with a completely classical description, following which we quantize the system to obtain the entanglemon spectrum.
 We then illustrate how using the lowest doublet of entanglemon states results in a qubit immune to depolarization errors.
 However, such a construction is still suscpetible to dephasing, we outline a general strategy to tackle such dephasing at the end of subsection A.